 Bed licences were granted by the Government to the Brotherhood for no consideration.
-Bed licences are carried at a revalued amount, being its fair value at the date of revaluation, less any subsequent accumulated impairment loss.
+Bed licences are carried at fair value at the date of acquisition, less any subsequent accumulated impairment loss.
 The useful life of bed licences is considered to be indefinite and hence they are not amortised.
 Bed licences are tested for impairment annually and reviewed to determine whether indefinite life assessment continues to be supportable.